reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 2. Fetch the price of each order line item in the cart
 3. Calculate the sum of prices of all order line items to generate the order invoice.

-After finishing step 1, we want to fetch the price of each order line item in parallel in step 2, since they are not dependent on each other.
+After finishing step 1, we want to fetch the price of each order line item in step 2.
+We want to fetch them in parallel since they are not dependent on each other.
 There are multiple ways of doing this kind of processing.

 However, since design patterns are accepted solutions to recurring problems within a given context, we will search for a pattern closely resembling our problem from our list of Enterprise Integration Patterns.
 After looking through the list, we find that the [Splitter](https://www.enterpriseintegrationpatterns.com/patterns/messaging/Sequencer.html) and [Aggregator](https://www.enterpriseintegrationpatterns.com/patterns/messaging/Aggregator.html) patterns are best suited to do this processing.